erdogant/irelease/README.md

 4. Get latest release version at github
 5. Check if the local (current) version is newer then the latest github release.

-        a.
-Make new wheel, build and install package
+        1. Make new wheel, build and install package
-        b.
-Set tag to newest version
+        2. Set tag to newest version
-        c.
-Push to git
+        3. Push to git
-        d.
-Upload to pypi (credentials for pypi required)
+        4. Upload to pypi (credentials for pypi required)

 ---------------